-New Longhorns BBQ, Jesmond
+New Longhorns BBQ, Jesmond (Now Closed)

 With such close proximity to Jnr’s school, we had to visit Longhorns BBQ on the ‘soft launch’ day of their new Jesmond branch.
 We were fans when we visited the city centre eatery way back in January, and weren’t anticipating any change to their winning formula!